 It is mainly used in making ammonia fertiliser for food production, for chemicals such as methanol and to remove impurities during oil refining.

-To decarbonise the grey hydrogen we’re already using today, we need almost three times the amount of wind and solar electricity that the world produced in 2019.
+To decarbonise the hydrogen we’re already using today, we need almost three times the amount of wind and solar electricity that the world produced in 2019.

 Facts on hydrogen and domestic heating

 - Fossil hydrogen with CCS made from natural gas uses at least 40% more gas than boilers using natural gas outright, and so would increase the gas imports of many countries, undermining energy security.

 - Powering boilers with renewable hydrogen uses x5.5 more renewable energy than the renewable energy used for heat pumps.

 - Heating all the buildings in the UK with renewable hydrogen needs the UK’s existing offshore wind generating capacity to increase by a factor of 33.
 Using heat pumps would only require the existing offshore wind generating capacity to increase by a factor of around 6.5.